babylm/evaluation-pipeline-2025/README.md

 ```bash
 ./eval_zero_shot_fast_all_revisions.sh <path_to_model> <architecture (causal/mntp/mlm/enc_dec_mask/enc_dec_prefix)> <track> <eval_dir (optional, default:evaluation_data/fast_eval)>
 ```
+> [!NOTE]
+> The code assumes that you trained on the entire budget (100M words for strict-small and 1B words for strict).
+Please change this if this is not the case.

 > [!Important]
 > For the Encoder-Decoder backend, there exists two different evaluation styles for the sentence zero_shot evaluations.
 Those are either prefix `enc_dec_prefix` or bi-direction/fill-in-the-gap `enc_dec_mask`.
 The style of input to the encoder and decoder are the following: